akimdi/aakinshin.net/web/_posts/en/2018/nuget-package-browsing.md

 Currently, the problem is reproduced on `api-v2v3search-0.nuget.org` (`52.162.253.198`) and `api-v2v3search-1.nuget.org` (`13.84.46.37`).

 Since it's a server-side problem and we can't fix it locally, we created an issue on GitHub: [NuGet/Home#6921](https://github.com/NuGet/Home/issues/6921) (moved to [NuGet/NuGetGallery#5899](https://github.com/NuGet/NuGetGallery/issues/5899)).

+**Update.**
+A remark about the code snippet.
+In the first version of the repro, I used a single `HttpClient` instance for all requests.
+In this case, the first request fails in ~30% cases, other requests are successful because the connection is already established.
+From the practical point of view, it means that user can get hanged NuGet Package Manager in VS only once after startup.
+However, in this case, it's hard to investigate the problem because it's very unstable.
+Thus, the code snippet creates a new HttpClient instance each time on purpose.
+So, it's very easy to reproduce the problem.